Resolution-scale relativistic formulation of non-differentiable mechanics: Application to the one-dimensional harmonic oscillator

 The fact that these simulations with $V=0$ reproduce the familiar solutions of the time independent Schr\"odinger equation is suggestive of quantum mechanics being a manifestation of the non-differentiability of the paths.
-This result depends on the very specific choice $\langle db_{i\pm}\cdot db_{j\pm}\rangle=2\mathcal D\delta_{i,j}dt$ we have made for the statistical property the stochastic term in the path representation (See Equation \ref{repres}).
-It should be stressed however that these paths, simulated with a finite time step, are nothing more than a sampling of geometrical points along a non-differentiable mechanical path, one in an infinite set which may constitute the state of the quantum particle.
-Such simulated paths should not be regarded in any way as an actual trajectory followed by a quantum particle.
-This is further discussed in the next section.
+This result depends on the very specific choice $\langle \delta b_{i\pm}\cdot d\delta b_{j\pm}\rangle=2\mathcal D\delta_{i,j}\delta t$ we have made for the statistical property the stochastic term in the path representation (See Equation \ref{repres}).
+It should be stressed however that these paths, simulated with a finite time step $\delta t$, are nothing more than a sampling of geometrical points along a non-differentiable mechanical paths in an infinite set.
+Only the infinite set of paths may be identified to the state evolution of the quantum particle.
+One simulated path should not be regarded in any way as an actual trajectory followed by a quantum particle.